-This morning, William, Kate and Harry watched as the Queen unveiled a new memorial at the Victoria Embankment Gardens in Westminster, London.
-The new memorial honours the UK Armed Forces and civilians who served their country in the Gulf region, Iraq and Afghanistan, and those who supported them back home, from 1990-2015.
+9th March 2017—William, Kate and Harry watched as the Queen unveiled a new memorial at the Victoria Embankment Gardens in Westminster, London.

 The memorial will stand as a permanent reminder of the contribution and sacrifice that so many members of our Armed Forces, aid workers and civilian personnel made towards the security of the United Kingdom and the interests of Iraq and Afghanistan.
 Their efforts underline our on-going commitment to support the people of this region in building a more stable future which will help keep Britain safer and more secure. — Sir Michael Fallon, Defence Secretary

 Paul Day, the British sculpturist, designed the monument.
 He also created the Battle of Britain monument on the Embankment, the Queen Mother’s memorial statue on the Mall and the Meeting Place, the sculpture of an embracing couple in St Pancras station.

 The Iraq/Afghanistan monument is formed from two stone monoliths that support a bronze medallion.
 It’s crafted from Portland stone and finely carved on three sides.
 The fourth side is left jagged and rough to suggest the rocky terrains of Iraq and Afghanistan.

 Shortly before the unveiling, William, Kate and other members of the Royal Family joined 2,000 invited guests at a Service of Dedication at Horse Guards Parade in London.

 Guests included current Service personnel, veterans, representatives of departments and bodies including the Foreign and Commonwealth Office and the National Health Service, and representatives of various charities and aid organisations.
 Current Prime Minister Theresa May and Chancellor of the Exchechquor Philip Hammond also attended.